-Module E: Laboratory Procedures
+Module E - Laboratory Procedures

-6.0 Quarter Credit Hours Module E introduces microbiology and laboratory procedures commonly performed in a physician's office or medical clinic.
+Module E introduces microbiology and laboratory procedures commonly performed in a physician's office or medical clinic.
 Students learn specimen identification, collection, handling and transportation procedures, and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
-Students gain working knowledge in radiology and nuclear medicine, in addition to various radiological examinations and the patient preparation for these exams.
-Anatomy and physiology of the urinary system, and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems is presented.
+Students gain knowledge in radiology and nuclear medicine and become familiar with various radiological examinations and the patient preparation for these exams.
+Anatomy and physiology of the urinary system, and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems.
 Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
-Students learn essential medical terminology, build on their keyboarding and word processing skills, and develop the self-directed job search by learning how to set their own career goals.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search by learning how to set their own career goals.
+Prerequisites: None.
+Lec.
+Hrs: 040, Lab Hrs: 040, Other Hrs: 000.